jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_sqlserverclienttools.md

-The SQL Server Client Tools that you need can be found on the installation disk for Microsoft SQL Server 2000 or later.
+The SQL Server Client Tools that you need can be found on the installation disk for Microsoft SQL Server.

 {% include links.html %}